 How Much Does a Teen Need?

 Dietary guidelines state that active girls ages 9 to 13 require around 1,800 to 2,200 calories per day, while active boys ages 9-13 require around 2,000 to 2,600 calories per day.
-Older teens, like an active 14- to 18-year-old girl require around 2,400 calories, while their male counterparts require 2,800 to 3,200 calories per day.
+Active female teens aged 14- to 18-year-old require around 2,400 calories, while their male counterparts require 2,800 to 3,200 calories per day.
 Adolescents who swim daily for an hour or two at practice need more calories than average active teens, so you will need to add calories to your diets to stay healthy.
 For a two-hour practice, you should add about 1,200 calories to your dietary requirements.

 Healthy Choices On the Go